-Starting spring 2013, any student taking a "DMA" math class will be automatically approved for a tutor.
+Any student taking a "DMA" math class will be automatically approved for a tutor.
 Just drop by the front desk in the LAC and fill out a "Tutee Information Sheet."
 You will then be given a list of DMA math tutors and their contact information.
 Call anyone on this list to find a tutor.

 After the LAC receives your completed Tutee Information Sheet, an email will be sent to your instructor for his/her approval.
 Once the LAC receives a reply from your instructor, you will receive an email letting you know whether you were approved for a tutor by your instructor.
 If approved, a list of possible tutors and their contact information will be attached to the email.
 Call anyone on the list to try and find a tutor.
 If you should need help in finding a tutor, stop by the LAC.
-Becky Franklin will be glad to assist.
+Cindy Ly will be glad to assist.

 After a tutor has been established, your tutor and you will decide how many days a week to meet and at what times.
 In determining the number of weekly tutoring hours, you will need to consider how much time you have to devote to being tutored and how much help you will need in order to be successful in this class.